hyperledger/iroha-2-docs/src/get-started/operate-iroha-2-via-cli.md

 ::: info

 A _domain_ is a group of entities like asset definitions, accounts, and other objects grouped logically.
-These are described in greater detail in the [Blockchain](/guide/blockchain/how-iroha-works) section of the documentation.
+These are described in greater detail in the [Iroha Explained](/blockchain/iroha-explained) section of the documentation.

 :::